J.D. Davis Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 13th in MLB.
+- The Mets pitching staff is 13th in the league with a collective 8.8 strikeouts per nine innings.

-- The Mets have a 4.57 team ERA that ranks 25th across all league pitching staffs.
+- The Mets' 4.56 team ERA ranks 25th across all league pitching staffs.

-- His last appearance was on Sunday against the Philadelphia Phillies, when the righty threw four innings, surrendering two earned runs while giving up five hits.
+- In his last time out on Monday against the Milwaukee Brewers, the right-hander threw five scoreless innings while surrendering five hits.

-- The 36-year-old has a 6.19 ERA and 6.2 strikeouts per nine innings across 10 games this season, while giving up a batting average of .272 to opposing hitters.
+- The 40-year-old has a 4.11 ERA and 7.7 strikeouts per nine innings in 10 games this season, while giving up a batting average of .250 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.